Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 The Philippines 13(a) Non-Quota Immigrant Visa is for foreign nationals married to a Filipino citizen.
 The foreigner's country must hold an immigration reciprocity arrangement with the Philippines.
 The Bureau of Immigration first issues the visa as a one-year probationary stamp.
 Holders then apply to amend it to permanent status before that year ends.

-Philippines 13(a) Visa: Application Process Overview
+Philippines 13(a) Visa Application Process Overview

 - Confirm eligibility: a marriage recognised under Philippine law, plus a country that meets the reciprocity rule.